augjoh/certification-authority-docker/README.md

 The user interface of the container is available via TCP port 443.
-Direct your favorite web browser to: `https://localhost/` to use the user inerface (UI).
+Direct your favorite web browser to: `https://localhost/` to use the user interface (UI).

 ## Create PKCS12/PFX container

-The user interface (UI) of the CA is protected via Client Certiciate Authentication (CCA).
+The user interface (UI) of the CA is protected via Client Certificate Authentication (CCA).
 The key/certificate is generated automatically during startup.
 To generate a PKCS12/PFX container you have to combine the generated files with the following shell commands inside the